 Tea embodies solitude and time for quieting the mind; a time for slowness, introspection, and contemplation; a time to look within and get to know oneself and one’s world; a time for remembering all of the Zen monks, Taoist sages, and tea masters who have guided our way to “being” rather than “doing.”
 Tea encapsulates hospitality, sociability, and the opening of our hearts and homes to share a cup of tea with a friend or an unexpected guest.

 Tea is an experience that can help us relax

 Tea relaxes us and loosens our tongue, allowing our natural generosity and good nature to come forth.
 Finally, tea symbolizes sensitivity, inviting us to become aware of all our senses.
 It draws us in to notice its aroma, the sounds and touch of water, and the magnificent color of its liquor.
 As we learn to awaken our senses and to understand the spirit of tea at its essence, we can fully experience the wholeness and interconnectedness of all life.

-by Donna Fellman and Lhasha Tizer
+These are excerpts from the book, Tea Here Now. by Donna Fellman and Lhasha Tizer